 So after probably on June 18th street painting and on June 23rd, 24th and 25th the Matala Beach Festival will take place.
 Keep your fingers crossed and look forward to an MBF 2023 with art and music

 For the Matala Beach Festival, the small fishing village turns for one weekend into a “hippie paradise”.

 Were you one of the hippies who used to live in the caves and on the sands at Matala in the 60s and 70s?
 Or are you simply a music fan wanting to celebrate peace and love with us through music and art?
 Whoever you are, Matala welcomes you.
 In the 60s & 70s, the international media became intrigued about the hippie travelers making their homes in the caves at Matala beach.
 That intrigue continues today with people of all ages visiting the village to relive the memory of the hippie era.

-Since 2011, the Matala Beach Festival takes place in Crete.
-The hippie revival festival takes place right on the beach - but eventually runs through the whole place.
+Since 2011, the Matala Beach Festival takes place in Crete (except for the “Corona years” 2020-2022).
+The Matala Beach Festival takes place right on the beach – but eventually runs through the whole place.
 There are bands from the Greek and international music scene.
 The entrance to the area is free.
-Direct access to the main stage costs 5 euros for the entire weekend (from 2018).
+Direct access to the main stage costs 5 euros for the entire weekend (number from 2019).